vincoss/glut/README.md

 DurationMilliseconds 	| Run test for number of milliseconds.
 IntervalMilliseconds 	| Run request every milliseconds.
 (NOT Implemented).
 ProjectName 			| Test project name.
 ProjectRunId 			| Test project run id.
-Set only if you want to run multiple CLI runers and save results against same project and runID.
+Set only if you want to run multiple GlutCli runers and save results against same project and runID.
+Keep default to '0' will automatically increament during data persistence.
 PersistResults 			| Persist changes into the database.
 Results can be viewed through GlutSvr project web site.

 ```json
 {
   "Logging": {
     "LogLevel": {